-And here’s how I fit it all in my 22-inch Travelpro rollerboard (admittedly the largest of all the rollerboards I own): I crammed all of the soft-sided stuff into two medium-sized Ziploc Space Bags that I’d bought at Wal-mart for about $20.
+And here’s how I fit it all in my 22-inch Travelpro rollerboard (admittedly the largest of all the rollerboards I own): I crammed all of the soft-sided stuff into two medium-sized Ziploc Space Bags that I’d bought at Wal-mart.
 This is what one of the bags looked like before I vacuumed the air out of it:

 And here’s how it shrunk down several inches in “height” after I vacuumed the air out: